samiralam/rules-compendium/docs/dmg/8-bastions/index.md

 #### Recruit

 Hirelings recruit creatures to the Bastion.
-These creatures might include one or more Bastion Defenders, whose main purpose is to defend the Bastion if it is attacked (see “[Bastion Events](#BastionEvents)” at the end of this chapter).
+These creatures might include one or more Bastion Defenders, whose main purpose is to defend the Bastion if it is attacked (see "[Bastion Events](#BastionEvents)" at the end of this chapter).
 The Bastion generates enough income to provide for the needs of its Bastion Defenders.

 #### Research